 Unfortunately, this one is a myth.
 Nowadays, most insurance companies cover a portion of the IVF process, but what exactly is covered depends on the company and the policy.
 Some cover examinations and consultations.
 Some cover testing and treatment.
 But in 2017 insurance still doesn’t cover the full cost of IVF treatment at fertility centers.

 The good thing is that most clinics already know these things and have counselors ready to talk patients through their options.The IVF program can be an extremely expensive treatment and it might be impossible for some people to cover it without the help of their insurer.
 It’s important, in the meantime, for you to familiarize yourself with your insurance company, plan, and policy coverage.

 We’re happy to say this one is an absolute myth!
 There is no study or link that shows that fertility drugs, artificial insemination, or ovarian stimulation are connected to cancer of any kind—breast, ovarian, or any other.

 A study by Jama debunks this myth entirely.
 According to the research, which took data from more than 25,000 women, the risk of breast cancer was not increased as a result of ovarian stimulation tied to in-vitro fertilization.
 The women studied were undergoing fertility treatment from 1980 until 1995, and the study followed up with the participants 21 years later to prove the link to be nonexistent.

-8. Older woman can’t go through IVF treatment
+8. Older women can’t go through IVF treatment.

 This one is slightly true, but don’t be alarmed!
 Your pregnancy hopes won't be dashed just yet.
 Women over the age of 45 are encouraged not to get pregnant with IVF because of decreased IVF success rates, but these rates are only based on the success of their own eggs.